 —Carsten Lucaßen, Head of Digital Communications Projects, Viessmann

-Employee engagement apps—increasingly popular among organizations looking for mobile-first ways to stimulate workplace commitment—often fail to live up to their full potential.
-Much like a Snap, any engagement they do manage to create tends to be ephemeral.
+Employee engagement apps are increasingly popular among organizations looking for mobile-first ways to stimulate workplace commitment.
+But they often fail to live up to their fullest potential.
+Much like a Snap, there's a risk that any engagement they do manage to create will be ephemeral.
 But it doesn’t have to be that way.
 Here's why.

 Digital Transformation has its greatest potential impact as it relates to the core business process of organizations, which is the creation of goods and services for consumers.
 In most companies this process involves employees who are not connected to a desk: production workers, retail personnel/frontliners, call-center agents, bus drivers, nurses, service staff, etc.